GST Reconciliation: Reasons, Importance, and How to Do It

 Drawbacks manual GST reconciliation using GST

 Manual GST reconciliation, while cost-effective, has its drawbacks.
 It is time-consuming, prone to human errors, and may not be suitable for businesses with a high volume of transactions.
-This emphasizes the need for leveraging technology to streamline and automate the reconciliation process.
+This emphasises the need for leveraging technology to streamline and automate the reconciliation process.

 Conclusion